 By Neva Knott

 I live in Oregon where forests weave together people and place, connecting urban and rural, past generations and present.
 Forests underpin the economic health of the state, and are at the center of long-standing conflicts between loggers and environmentalists.
-Having grown weary of this conflict, and because I want solutions instead of the doom and gloom messages about the environment, I turned my attention to efforts to end forest-based conflicts.
-What I found was, project by project, community-based forest management is being used to solve forest-based environmental and economic problems.
+Having grown weary of this conflict, and because I want solutions instead of the doom and gloom messages about the environment, I turned my attention to efforts around the globe to end forest-based conflicts.
+What I found is, project by project, community-based forest management is being used to solve forest-based environmental and economic problems.
 Overall, the goals of community forestry are: community well-being, sustainable livelihoods, and forest stewardship.
 In a time when federal harvest subsidies are ending for Oregon counties this combination of strategies makes sense.
-I really see how these international models apply to Oregon.

 Tree harvest has been the legacy of Oregon.
 The logs bring money but, as Oregonians are now finding, once the forest is depleted and the logging stops, people in forest-dependent communities find themselves trying to live in a clear-cut economy.
 On land left bare by logging, it is hard to survive.